 Psychodynamic Therapy Defined

 Psychodynamic therapy focuses on the unconscious processes that are manifested in an individual’s behavior.
 By bringing these associations to the person’s attention they can learn to overcome the unhelpful behaviors and feelings which they caused.
-The goals of psychodynamic therapy are to assist an individual in self-awareness and undressing of the influence of their past on their present.
+The goals of psychodynamic therapy are to assist an individual in self-awareness and undressing the influence of their past on their present.
 In psychodynamic therapy, an individual is encouraged to talk freely about whatever happens to be on their mind.
 Psychodynamic therapy involves an exploration of the entire range of a patient’s emotions.
-Psychodynamic therapy utilizes techniques like free association and open ended questions.
+Psychodynamic therapy utilizes techniques like free association and open-ended questions.
 Psychodynamic therapy also seeks to lower defense mechanisms people tend to develop.
 Defense mechanisms may keep painful feelings, memories, and experiences in the unconscious.

 There is also an emphasis in psychodynamic therapy on relationships, especially the relationship between the therapist and the individual.
 With the help of the psychotherapist, the individual finds ways to talk about feelings that include feelings that are troubling or threatening, contradictory feelings, and feelings that the individual may not have recognized or acknowledged from their past.
 The individual develops ways to manage those internal feelings in a healthy way.
 Psychodynamic therapy also focuses on addressing and recognizing defense mechanisms reactions and behaviors that individuals use to avoid upsetting thoughts and feelings.
 Therapists help individuals identify recurring patterns in their thinking, feelings, and behavior, consequently understanding how these patterns are created due to their past.
 There is no structure in psychotherapy, as compared to cognitive behavioral therapy.
-Sessions usually occur once a week and are typically 50 minutes each.
-While other types of therapy may end after 16 to 20 weeks, psychodynamic therapy may go on for more than a year.

 What Psychodynamic Therapy Is Used For: